Howrah Planetarium and Astronomical Research Centre

-Howrah Planetarium and Astronomical Research Centre or Howrah Planetarium is a planetarium in Howrah, West Bengal, that offers virtual tours of the night sky and cosmic shows in a specially perforated hemispherical dome.
-It is India's first 3D planetarium, and also It is West Bengal's first planetarium outside of Kolkata.
+Howrah Planetarium and Astronomical Research Centre commonly known as Howrah Planetarium is a planetarium in Howrah, West Bengal, that offers virtual tours of the night sky and cosmic shows in a specially perforated hemispherical dome.
+It is West Bengal's first 3D planetarium.
 This '4K' Planetarium is built on screening technology.
 A total of Rs 14 crores was spent on the construction of the planetarium or Taramandal.
 The planetarium conducts three shows every afternoon in Bengali, English and Hindi.

 History

 Background

 Howrah and Kolkata are twin cities.
 The Hooghly River (a tributary of the Ganges) flows between the two cities, and the two cities are separated from each other by this river course with an average width of 500 meters.
 But despite the proximity of the two cities, while Kolkata has multiple entertainment options, Howrah is almost deprived.
 Howrah city does not have any state-of-the-art government theater except Sharat Sadan in Howrah Maidan area and Rabindra Bhavan in Bally, built during the Left regime.
 They were also dilapidated due to lack of maintenance.
 After the Trinamool Congress came to power in Howrah municipality in 2015, then mayor Rathin Chakraborty took up the plan to renovate Sarat Sadan.
 On the other hand, after the merger of Bally Municipality with Howrah, the Municipal Authority also started the renovation of the Rabindra Bhavan.

 In 2015, Along with the renovation of Sarat Sadan, a plan was taken up to build another Planetarium technologically superior to the Birla Planetarium in Kolkata.